 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a rheumatologist, infectious disease specialist or other specialist.
+However, you may be referred immediately to a rheumatologist, infectious disease specialist or other specialist.

 Here's some information to help you prepare for you appointment.